 Before the game was even called the Super Bowl, it was known as the AFL-NFL Championship.
 It was only four years later the NFL changed the name of the trophy.

 In 1970, the league decided to change the name of the award from “World Championship Game Trophy” to the “Vince Lombardi Trophy” after his passing.

-Vince Lombardi was a legendary head coach for the Green Bay Packers.
+Vince Lombardi was a legendary head coach for the Green Bay Packers and one of the top NFL head coaches of all time.
 He managed to capture five championship titles within nine years.
 In the preseason, Lombardi had a .840 winning percentage by winning 42 of his 50 games.
 Yet, it was the postseason where he became known as a legend.
 Lombardi had a winning percentage of .900 with a record of 9-1.
 The one loss being to the Philadelphia Eagles in 1960.